anuragjain-git/text-classification/README.md

-# Financial Message Categorization

-## AIM
-Categorize messages into "money credited" or "money debited" and  extract the amounts mentioned in the messages based on their predicted categories.
+# Categorize messages into "money credited" or "money debited" and extract the amounts mentioned in the messages based on their predicted categories.

 ## 1. Gather Data Set and Labeling
 - Gather a dataset (list of messages) and label the messages as credited or debited, then store the dataset as a CSV file.